 Ok, we have some amendments to approve to the Bylaws and Rules and Regulations of the Medical Staff for both University Hospitals and the James Cancer Hospital.
 If you look at the background memo, you'll see that there are some editorial changes but the primary change has to do with a change in state law that now allows physician extenders, whether they're nurse practitioners, physician's assistants, clinical nurse specialists, or nurse midwives, to enter admission orders for patients who will be admitted to the hospital.
 In the past, only physicians, dentists, and podiatrists could do that.
-These physician extenders who is supervising them and they have to notify that collaborating or supervising physician or podiatrist that there's a planned admission before the patient is admitted.
+These physician extenders can write an admission order but the patient will be admitted under the name of the physician or podiatrist who is supervising them and they have to notify that collaborating or supervising physician or podiatrist that there's a planned admission before the patient is admitted.
 Both the James Cancer Hospital and University Hospitals are changing this.